 Explore Kingston’s Historic Downtown

 To work off some of that food, it is time to explore downtown Kingston.
 There is so much more to the city than just Princess and Ontario Streets.
 Start at Kingston City Hall.
 This National Historic Site is a beautiful 19th-century Neo-classical building that is the centrepiece of Kingston’s skyline.
 You can book tours to go inside.
-(Check COVID regulations as at the time of writing, tours were put on hold)

 From here it’s time to explore two iconic alleyways in Kingston.
 Walk just two minutes around the corner and you’ll find Rocheleau Court.
 It has restaurants, shops, and courtyards that are simply gorgeous.
 Plus, here you’ll find one of Kingston’s most popular restaurants, Chez Piggy.
 This back alley is a lovely stroll through a maze of courtyards, patios, restaurants, and shops.

 Another must-visit alley in Kingston is Martello Alley.
 Located on Wellington Street this short walk from Rocheleau Court takes you to Martello Alley.
 This historic alley is one of Kingston’s hidden gems.
 The colourful courtyard is filled with original artwork created by a community of artists.
-The alley was inspired by La Rue du Trésor in Québec city and the staff is friendly and welcoming.
+The alley was inspired by La Rue du Trésor in Québec City and the staff is friendly and welcoming.
 Go inside and grab a piece of memorabilia and say hello to the artists.
 See what’s going on in Martello Alley

 Walking Tour with Arthur Milnes